Nonlinear dimensionality reduction: RankVisu

 RankVisu is designed to preserve rank of neighborhood rather than distance.
 RankVisu is especially useful on difficult tasks (when the preservation of distance cannot be achieved satisfyingly).
 Indeed, the rank of neighborhood is less informative than distance (ranks can be deduced from distances but distances cannot be deduced from ranks) and its preservation is thus easier.

 Topologically constrained isometric embedding

 Topologically constrained isometric embedding (TCIE) is an algorithm based on approximating geodesic distances after filtering geodesics inconsistent with the Euclidean metric.
 Aimed at correcting the distortions caused when Isomap is used to map intrinsically non-convex data, TCIE uses weight least-squares MDS in order to obtain a more accurate mapping.
 The TCIE algorithm first detects possible boundary points in the data, and during computation of the geodesic length marks inconsistent geodesics, to be given a small weight in the weighted stress majorization that follows.

 Uniform manifold approximation and projection

 Uniform manifold approximation and projection (UMAP) is a nonlinear dimensionality reduction technique.
-Visually, it is similar to t-SNE, but it assumes that the data is uniformly distributed on a locally connected Riemannian manifold and that the Riemannian metric is locally constant or approximately locally constant.
+It is similar to t-SNE.